 What facilities are there at the park?

 I can’t stress enough how relaxed all of my classes are… I’m easy-going, friendly and try my best to make classes enjoyable and fun.
 There’s no pressure in any class, you work within your own abilities and we just go with the flow.
-All exercises are suitable for pre or postnatal stage, and all exercises are modifiable for ability – you CAN do it and we always make it work.
+All exercises are suitable for pre or post natal stage, and all exercises are modifiable for ability – you CAN do it and we always make it work.
 I encourage the social aspect too; classes are as much about meeting other pregnant women and new mums to share the journey and make friends as they are the exercise.
+We have a closed Bootcamp social Facebook group for organising nights and group trips out (minus babies and exercise gear).

 If you have any questions that I haven’t answered here, please do get in touch and ask away…